-Responsibility Planning & Development Department Funding Source HUD Funds - ESG, HOME, State Funds - Project Homekey, Homeless Housing Assistance Prevention (HHAP) Timeframe Identify partnership opportunities to conduct Point-in-Time counts and surveys by December 2024.
+Responsibility Planning & Development Department HUD Funds - ESG, HOME, Funding Source State Funds - Project Homekey, Homeless Housing Assistance Prevention (HHAP) Timeframe Identify partnership opportunities to conduct Point-in-Time counts and surveys by December 2024.

 Annual implementation as part of the Emergency Shelter Grant and Continuum of Care funding process and complete annual reporting for HUD entitlement funds throughout the planning period.
 Objective Invest in various housing and emergency shelter types to serve people experiencing homelessness with the goal of sustaining an inventory of at least 500 shelter beds and creating 400 new units of permanent supportive housing.
+Target investments in areas where the homeless population can more easily access services and public transportation in the central core of the city, including Downtown and along commercial corridors such as Blackstone Avenue.